Tolulade-A/privateGPT/README.md

 Hit enter.
 You'll need to wait for seconds-minutes (mine took 2670.53 s) while the LLM model consumes the prompt and prepares the answer.
 Once done, it will print the answer and the 4 sources it used as context from your documents; you can then ask another question without re-running the script, just wait for the prompt again.

-Note: you could turn off your internet connection, and the script inference would still work.
-No data gets out of your local environment.

 Type `exit` to finish the script or simply interrupt in the case of Google Colab.